bluesky/bluesky-queueserver/docs/source/cli_tools.rst

     Bluesky-QServer:
-    CLI tool for generating the list of plans and devices from beamline startup scripts. bluesky-queueserver version 0.0.3.post59.dev0+g32a7a24
+    CLI tool for generating the list of plans and devices from beamline startup scripts. bluesky-queueserver version 0.0.3.post61.dev0+g45f1afb

     optional arguments:
       -h, --help        show this help message and exit --file-dir FILE_DIR
-                        Directory where the list of plans and devices is saved.
+                        Directory name where the list of plans and devices is saved.
 By default, the list is saved to the file 'existing_plans_and_devices.yaml' in the current directory.
       --file-name FILE_NAME
                         Name of the file where the list of plans and devices is saved.
-Default file name 'existing_plans_and_devices.yaml' is used unless the parameter is not specified.
+Default file name: 'existing_plans_and_devices.yaml'.
       --startup-dir STARTUP_DIR
                         Path to directory that contains a set of startup files (*.py and *.ipy).
 All the scripts in the directory will be sorted in alphabetical order of their names and loaded in the Run Engine Worker environment.
 The set of startup files may be located in any accessible directory.
-Example: 'qserver-list-plans-devices --startup-dir .' load
+For example, 'qserver-list-plans-devices --startup-dir .'
-                        startup files from the current directory and saves the lists to the file in current directory.
+                        loads startup files from the current directory and saves the lists to the file in current directory.
       --startup-module STARTUP_MODULE_NAME
-                        The name of the module with startup code.
-Example: 'qserver-list- plans-devices --startup-module some.startup.module' loads startup code
+                        The name of the module that contains the startup code.
+The module must be installed in the current environment For example, 'qserver-list- plans-devices --startup-module some.startup.module' loads startup code
                         from the module 'some.startup.module' and saves results to the file in the current directory.
       --startup-script STARTUP_SCRIPT_PATH
                         The path to the script with startup code.
-Example: 'qserver-list- plans-devices --startup-script ~/startup/scripts/script.py' loads
+For example, 'qserver-list- plans-devices --startup-script ~/startup/scripts/script.py' loads
                         startup code from the script and saves the results to the file in the current directory.